hinto-janai/festival/daemon/mdbook/src/rest/current/art.md

 ---

-Download the `Album` art of the currently set `Song`, in the original format.
+Download the `Album` art of the currently set `Song`.

-If no art was found, the response will be a 404 error.
+If no art was found, this will respond with an `HTTP` error.

 #### Input
 `None`